Global Development: An engaged major

 GDEV 2105: Preparing for Ethical Engagement

-This course introduces you to the tenets of fair-trade learning, community engagement, and social identity as they relate to training in the field of global development.
+This course builds on your learning about the tenets of fair-trade learning, community engagement, and social identity as they specifically relate to training in the field of global development.
 It culminates with each student working towards completion of their pre-departure portfolio ahead of their required internship experience.

 Pre-departure Portfolio